jakub-skowron/hops_flask_api/README.md

 >>> db.create_all()
  ```

 That's it!
-You can use Hops API on your local machine!
+You can use Hops API on your local machine by `python3 app.py` command in your terminal.